Using Script Add-Ins to Expand Opus Functionality

 ✽ Step 2.
 Next, for some scripts, you create a button (or series of buttons) that call the script, possibly passing some parameters.
 To do so, typically you would Alt-click an empty space on the toolbars to enter Customize mode (assuming you've activated Prefs / Toolbars / Options / Alt-click to edit toolbar buttons), then click inside a menu and choose Insert New / New Button, then paste a command inside the button and possibly assign it a hotkey.

-For instance, after installing the Select Random script, you can create one button containing SelectRandom in the Function box to select a random file, and another button containing SelectRandom FILES ITEMCOUNTPERC=50 to randomly select half the files in the lister.
+For instance, after installing the Select Random script add-in, you can create one button containing SelectRandom in the Function box to select a random file, and another button containing SelectRandom FILES ITEMCOUNTPERC=50 to randomly select half the files in the lister.

 That's it!
 Your script is ready to go.